 Applicants to this program have 2 applications to complete: Valpo and CIsabroad.

-- The Valpo deadline to apply for the Spring 2018 program is October 1st, 2017.
+- The Valpo deadline to apply for the Fall 2018 program is March 1st, 2018.
 Click the Apply Now button at the top of this page to begin the Valpo application.

 Please refer to the budget sheet above.

 Students pay the same tuition and general fee they pay every semester at Valpo.
 All financial aid (except work-study and some on-campus aid) applies to this program.
 Be sure to meet with your Financial Aid Advisor to determine the exact cost.
-Housing for the program is paid to Valpo at the current cost of housing at Limerick University.
-Tuition, general fee, and housing will be posted to Student Accounts as they would be for a typical semester at Valpo.
+Housing for the program is at the current cost of housing at Limerick University.

 Start your scholarships & funding search as early as possible so that you are able to plan and ensure you are able to meet any deadlines.
 Your study abroad advisor can also help you with brainstorming potential resources as well.